Wanli-HE/Plaspline/README.md

 for more information, "python Plaspline/bin/run_main.py preprocessing -h"

 ## Working
-1. before true runing plaspline, it is better to check whether there is any command line errors, by dry run (" -n ").
+Before true runing plaspline, it is better to check whether there is any command line errors, by dry run (" -n ").

 ```
   > python <~/Plaspline/bin/run_main.py> working  <"step"> -j 5  -n